Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

+Although linear models are able to perform efficient yield prediction, the complex relationships between yields and some factors, such as crop genetics, environmental factors, and human management practices \cite{ray2015climate}, are not always linear.
+In such cases, linear models may not perform well.
 To tackle these issues, various nonlinear ML models have been developed to predict crop yields.
-For instance, \cite{kamir2020estimating} constructs multiple ML models, including Cubist, MLP, support vector regression (SVR), GPR, KNN, and Multivariate Adaptive Regression Splines, to predict wheat yield in the Australian wheat belt, and finds that SVR achieves the highest prediction accuracy.
-In another study, \cite{han2020prediction} develops a yield prediction model framework using the GEE platform to test the performance of KNN, NN, DT, SVM, and GPR models for winter wheat production in China. \cite{meroni2021yield} uses SVR-Linear, SVR-RBF, and MLP models simultaneously to predict the national production of barley, soft wheat, and durum wheat in Algeria during the current season.
+For instance, Kamir et al. \cite{kamir2020estimating} constructs multiple ML models, including Cubist, MLP, support vector regression (SVR), GPR, KNN, and Multivariate Adaptive Regression Splines, to predict wheat yield in the Australian wheat belt, and finds that SVR achieves the highest prediction accuracy.
+In another study, Han et al. \cite{han2020prediction} develops a yield prediction model framework using the GEE platform to test the performance of KNN, NN, DT, SVM, and GPR models for winter wheat production in China.
+Meroni et al. \cite{meroni2021yield} uses SVR-Linear, SVR-RBF, and MLP models simultaneously to predict the national production of barley, soft wheat, and durum wheat in Algeria during the current season.
 Other commonly used ML models, such as ANN \cite{fu2020wheat}, bayesian neural networks (BNN) \cite{johnson2016crop,ma2021corn}, have also been used to improve the accuracy of crop yield prediction.
 Nevertheless, since these methods rely on a single model, they may suffer from an overfitting issue when training data is limited.

-To improve the generalization ability of ML models, EL techniques have become increasingly popular in recent years.
-By combining multiple base models, EL methods can compensate for errors and deficiencies in individual models, leading to more robust and accurate predictions \cite{zhang2019california}.
-Bagging and Boosting are the two most commonly used EL techniques in ML.

-Among bagging approaches, the RF employing multiple decision trees has been widely adopted for crop yield prediction \cite{filippi2019approach,kayad2019monitoring,maimaitijiang2020soybean,han2020prediction}. \cite{filippi2019approach} develops yield prediction models for wheat, barley, and oilseed rape based on MODIS-EVI time series data and the RF algorithm, respectively.
-The cross-validation results demonstrate that the RF model yields accurate predictions. \cite{kayad2019monitoring} simulates maize yields using Sentinel-2-generated vegetation indices and ML algorithms (MLR, RF, SVM), with RF achieving the highest accuracy.